yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes.md

 ### Control placement of YugabyteDB Anywhere pods

 The Helm chart allows you to control the placement of the pods when installing YugabyteDB Anywhere in your Kubernetes cluster via `nodeSelector`, `zoneAffinity`, and `toleration`.
-When you are using these constraints, ensure that you are following recommendations provided in [Configure storage class](../../prepare-environment/kubernetes/#configure-storage-class).
+When you are using these constraints, ensure that you are following recommendations provided in [Hardware requirements](../../../prepare/server-nodes-hardware/).
 For more information about pod placement, see [Assigning pods to nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 #### nodeSelector